Juhani

 into the international markets of the next generation of mobile

-telecom technology and the real expertise (including quality related
+telecom technology and services, and the real expertise (including quality related

 the company lost a huge amount of money and also its credibility